tillmzw/cos/content/posts/04-escape-and-barovia.md

 They arrive at the center of the village where there is a shop and a tavern.

-In the tavern called the blood on the vine they meet Ismark the lesser who asks them to join him and explains some things to the party.
+In the tavern called the "Blood on the vine".
+There they meet the barkeeper Arik and order some food and wine.
+They are joined by Ismark the lesser who is mocked by the three owners of the tavern Alenka, Mirabell and Sorvia.

-They are in the village of Barovia in the land of Barovia.
+Ismark explains some things to the party: They are in the village of Barovia in the land of Barovia.

 Ismark is the son of the Burgomeister of the village.
 His father Kolina has died.